chaos-mesh/chaos-mesh/doc/time_chaos.md

 ## Limitation

-* Time modification will only be injected into the main process of container
+* Time modification only can be injected into the main process of container
 * Time chaos has no effect on pure syscall `clock_gettime`
-* All injected vdso call will use pure syscall to get realtime, so clock related function call will be much slower.
+* All injected vdso call use pure syscall to get realtime, so clock related function call becomes much slower.